ezri-roberts/firn/README.md

 ## Usage

 `firn [path]`
-If no path is provided the current directory will be opened.
+If no path is provided the current directory will be opened.<br>
+Deleted files are moved to ~/.trash<br>

 ## Key Bindings